FThompsonSG/tech242_AWS_linux/cloud/what_is_cloud.md

 -	DevOps: Culture is a critical aspect of DevOps, emphasizing the importance of a collaborative and customer-centric mindset.
 It encourages a culture of continuous improvement, experimentation, and feedback.
 -	Link to Cloud: The cloud can influence an organization's culture by promoting agility and innovation.
 Cloud adoption often goes hand in hand with a shift in mindset, where teams become more focused on delivering value to customers and iterating quickly based on feedback.

+## NB.

+- Serverless: No control over what servers or how many, improves scalability as this scales based on demand
+- Scaling: Vertical (up and down) means want bigger VMs with more memory, CPU etc. Old VM transfers to larger one and is terminated.
+Horizontal (in and out) is serverless so just creates more VMs
+- Select region based mainly on location of end users re latency
+- Points of service?
+- Availability zones?
+- Bash is Linux but GitBash is software emulating Linux that runs on top of our OS